kubecost/docs/install-and-configure/install/provider-installations/openshift-kubecost-install.md

 ### Using in-cluster Prometheus

-Kubecost can now be installed without the bundled Prometheus and using the in-cluster Prometheus of OpenShift.
+Kubecost can be installed without the bundled Prometheus and using the in-cluster Prometheus of OpenShift.
 This method requires some additional setup steps but allows for better integration with existing OpenShift monitoring infrastructure without the need to create an additional prometheus instance.

 1. First, add the following label to the namespace where Kubecost will be deployed: